jcom619/projectTwoGA/README.md

 ```

 ##### this one is pretty basic.
-A title, joke and a date stamp with a button to recieve a text message of daily jokes...this option will be an extended goal.
+A title, joke and a date stamp with a button to recieve a text message of daily jokes...this option will be an extended goal

 ![frame1](/readme_imgs/home.png)